 Why make one?

-A reversionary beneficiary nomination binds CSC to pay your Standard retirement income stream or Transition to retirement account balance when you die to the single dependant you nominate.
+A reversionary beneficiary nomination binds CSC to pay your retirement account balance when you die to the single dependant you nominate.
 Choosing this option:

-• provides certainty about who will receive your CSCri income stream account balance
+- provides certainty about who will receive your CSCri account balance

 How we’ll pay your benefit